 John E. Sokolowski/USA TODAY Sports

-So the owner currently celebrating having just won the NBA title is…a faceless corporation.
+So the owner of the NBA's only Canadian franchise is…a faceless corporation.
 The owner of the Toronto Raptors is Maple Leaf Sports and Entertainment.
 It also owns the Maple Leafs (of course), the Argonauts of the CFL and Toronto FC of the MLS.
 The picture only gets murkier from here.
 The primary owners of MLSE are Rogers Communications BCE, formerly Bell Canada.
-If we are going to put a face on this whole thing, Larry Tanenbaum is the chairman of MLSE, and he’s 75.
+Tanenbaum, though, owns the 25-percent of MLSE that Rogers doesn't own, and he's 80.

 Derick E. Hingle/USA TODAY Sports